qutseamless/api/README.md

   - any business heavy logic should be lifted from the endpoint and refactored in libs as to keep code clean.

 ## Testing
-testing will be conducted using mocha and chai. specs will be placed in the same directory as the code they are testing and will be noted as '/spec.js/'.
+testing will be conducted using avajs. specs will be placed in the same directory as the code they are testing and will be noted as '/spec.js/'.